 Ongoing improvement: The Chair, Dean and Provost have generally been supportive of sabbatical leave, committing at least six months of salary support for the faculty on such leaves.
-The faculty member will reapply to the Jefferson
+The College and University have agreed to a 12month paid sabbatical (2019-2020) for the faculty member taking the position of Jefferson Science Fellow in Washington, D.C.
+Reasons for low numbers of PPA faculty members taking sabbatical leave will be discussed at an upcoming faculty meeting to gain greater understanding of the roadblocks to sabbaticals, and to develop strategies to address those roadblocks.